EternalBlue: EternalRocks

 EternalRocks or MicroBotMassiveNet is a computer worm that infects Microsoft Windows.
 It uses seven exploits developed by the NSA.
-Comparatively, the WannaCry ransomware program that infected 230,000 computers in May 2017 only uses two NSA exploits, making researchers believe EternalRocks to be significantly more dangerous.
+Comparatively, the WannaCry ransomware program that infected 230,000 computers in May 2017 only uses two NSA exploits.
+As a result, researchers believe EternalRocks to be significantly more dangerous.
 The worm was discovered via a honeypot.

 Infection

 EternalRocks first installs Tor, a private network that conceals Internet activity, to access its hidden servers.
 After a brief 24 hour "incubation period", the server then responds to the malware request by downloading and self-replicating on the "host" machine.

 The malware even names itself WannaCry to avoid detection from security researchers.
 Unlike WannaCry, EternalRocks does not possess a kill switch and is not ransomware.